 Bombay potatoes are always a hit at parties.
 I make them as finger food or as a side dish and always get great compliments.
 Do not hesitate to make these amazing bites of deliciousness for your next get-together!

 If you’re looking for more great-tasting potato recipes, Homemade Scalloped Potatoes are also very flavorful.
 Crock Pot Potatoes Recipe, is easy, and my Sausage and Potatoes Bake Recipe, is a complete meal!

 “The full recipe with ingredients can be found in the recipe card below.”

 - In a large skillet, heat the vegetable oil over medium-high heat and add the cumin seeds.
 Cook them until you start to hear them crackle and pop.

 - Add the potatoes next, and pan-fry them until they start to brown.
-Put the lid on, reduce the heat to medium and let them cook for about 10 minutes or until they are tender and cooked through, but not too soft.
+Put the lid on, reduce the heat to medium, and let them cook for about 10 minutes or until they are tender and cooked through, but not too soft.

-- Once the potatoes are fully cooked, add the chilli paste, turmeric powder, garam masala, and lime juice.
+- Once the potatoes are fully cooked, add the chili paste, turmeric powder, garam masala, and lime juice.
 Mix them until all ingredients are well incorporated, and cook for a minute more.
 Turn off the heat and add the freshly chopped cilantro.
 Serve while hot.